redhat-developer/app-services-cli/docs/commands/rhoas_connector_namespace_use.md

 ```
       --id string     The unique ID of the namespace you want to set as the current namespace
-      --name string   The name of the namespace you want to set as the namespace
+      --name string   The name of the namespace you want to set as the current namespace
 ```

 ### Options inherited from parent commands